 Finally, there is the important matter of location.
 London is one of the most vibrant cities in the world and a popular choice for graduates.
 However, there are towns and cities all over the UK offering a rich mix of cultural and social experiences in addition to a range of great graduate vacancies.

-Opportunities are not just limited to the UK, you can find ICAEW authorised employers in a range of international locations including across Europe,the Middle East, Africa, South East Asia and China, to name just a few.
+Opportunities are not just limited to the UK, you can find ICAEW authorised employers in a range of international locations including Europe, the Middle East, Africa, South East Asia and China, to name just a few.

 Find an employer

-Three years training may seem like a long time, but the integrated approach of the ACA means you get the best of both worlds; real life experience of the workplace and a globally recognised qualification.
+Three years of training is integrated with studying the ACA.
+This means you get the best of both worlds; a real life experience in the workplace and a globally-recognised qualification.
 Whatever size or type of organisation you choose to train with, your career opportunities are endless.
 Once qualified, you will have the flexibility to shape your future career around your interests and aspirations.
 You’ll be able to move between organisations, sectors and even countries, throughout your career.